oscar-system/GAP_pkg/GAP_pkg_lpres/README.md

 # GAP_pkg_lpres

-This is generated wrapper package for the GAP package lpres 1.0.3.
+This is a generated Julia wrapper package for the GAP package lpres 1.0.3.

 ## Issues